New Hampshire Small Claims Court: An Overview

 Which court hears small claims cases in New Hampshire?

-Small claims cases in New Hampshire are heard in the Small Claims Court (District and Municipal Courts).
+Small claims cases in New Hampshire are heard in the Small Claims Court (District or Municipal Courts).

 How long does the defendant have to answer the small claims court complaint?